Gobekli Tepe – History and Significance

 Another interesting thing about Göbekli Tepe is that there is an abnormally large number of vulture carvings and skeletal remains of vultures.
 Why were these people so fascinated with vultures?

 Why were there large depictions of vultures at Gobekli Tepe?

 To begin, we must state emphatically that vulture depictions and carvings were quite common in many Anatolian cultural sites.
 Most notable site has to be the settlement at Çatal Höyük – built about 7500 BCE to 5700 BCE in south-central Turkey.

 The fascination with vulture stems from the animal’s association with death and decay.
 One must remember that Gobekli Tepe was in fact a religious site – a site perhaps devoted to funerary activities and rituals.
 It makes so much sense for the people to select vultures as the predominant symbol of the place.

 Some scholars believe that the people of those times would leave the dead bodies to the elements, as well as the attacks of vultures; and once the flesh had been consumed by the vultures, the skeletons were then buried at another site.

 Why was it abandoned over the millennia?

-The complete disregard for the site most like came because the new inhabitants in the area most likely outgrew the religious practices of their ancestors.
-A new religion must have sprung up necessitated by agriculture and farming activities, and thereby leading to the abandonment of Gobekli Tepe.
+The complete disregard for the site was because the new inhabitants in the area probably outgrew the religious practices of their ancestors.
+A new religion must have sprung up and thereby led to the abandonment of Gobekli Tepe.
 Over the centuries debris and waste accumulated over the site, burying it deep beneath the earth.
 New structures were also built on top of the site.